avetkhachoyan/temperature-scraper/README.md

 ... and there is a link to IPFS - the unique identifier

-Logging and monitoring tool is Kubernetes Dashboard
+Logging and monitoring tool is Kubernetes Dashboard.
+Errors are under log tab.

 ... to be continued ...